the-other-mariana/the-other-mariana.github.io/_posts/2023-02-24-generalizing-the-qr-system.markdown

 ## System Fixes

-### Python / C++ Issues
+### General Issues

-The first major bug I have just bumped into is the fact that the python system outputs the following (look at the modules):
+- [x] The first major bug I have just bumped into is the fact that the python system outputs the following (look at the modules):

 ![img]({{site.url}}/img/5/monkey-python.png)